markandre13/corba.js/README.md

 As corba.js is intended to ease the implementation of WebApps, it uses JSON to be lightweight and efficient with some inspiration from JSON-RPC and EJSON.

+## Development

+All build stages are setup to run in watch mode for performance reasons.

+* I ususally run `npm dev:build` in Visual Studio Code's terminal window to be able to jump from compiler errors directly into the source code.

+* `npm dev:test` runs all tests in watch mode.

+* `npm dev:test --file=lib/test/valuetype.spec.js` runs a single test file
+  in watch mode.